numba/numba/docs/source/proposals/jit-classes.rst

 At this time, there is no support for user defined ``__del__`` method.

-Cyclic reference is not handled at this time.
-It will cause memory leak.
+Proper cleanup for cyclic reference is not handled at this time.
+Cycles will cause memory leak.

 Type inference
 ~~~~~~~~~~~~~~